mmorys/Code2Prompt-CLI/memory-bank/productContext.md

 - **Seamless**: Integrates naturally into development workflows

 ## Current State
-The project is in early development with only a basic skeleton implemented.
-The core functionality needs to be built to match these product requirements.
+The project is fully implemented with all core functionality complete.
+The CLI tool successfully bridges local codebases and LLM chat interfaces as designed, with comprehensive features including flexible filtering, clipboard integration, git integration, and multiple output formats.

 ## Success Metrics
 - Reduces time spent preparing LLM prompts from codebases